Canada Self-Employed Program

-To be eligible for business immigration to Canada under the Self-employed Program, a candidate must be self-employed in relevant artistic, athletic or agricultural field in their country of origin.
-In addition, the candidate must be able to contribute significantly to one of the three fields through their relevant experience and skills in Canada in order to get invited by the IRCC.
+What are the eligibility criteria for business immigration to Canada under the Self-employed Program?
+A candidate must be self-employed in relevant artistic, athletic or agricultural field in their country of origin.
+In addition, the candidate must be able to contribute significantly to one of the three fields through their relevant experience and skills in Canada.
+Qualified applicants will receive an invitation from the IRCC to apply for a permanent residency.
 The National Occupation Classification of Canada provides a full list of all the occupation types that fall under these three categories.

-At the time of application, candidates must meet requirements in order to receive points under the Comprehensive Ranking System (CRS).
+At the time of application for the Self-Employed Program, candidates must meet requirements to receive points under the Comprehensive Ranking System (CRS).
 Candidates with the highest scores, receive an Invitation to Apply (ITA) for permanent residence in Canada.
 However, your score can always be improved throughout the process as you gain new skills or qualifications and get references or recommendations.

-Candidates receive scores based on their age, including the age of a spouse or a common-law partner.
+Candidates applying for the Self-Employed Program receive scores based on their age, including the age of a spouse or a common-law partner.
 Younger candidates receive more scores, while older applicants receive less or no points under this stream.

 One of the advantages of the Self-employed Program by which it stands out from an Entrepreneur Immigration Program is that there is no net-asset requirement.
 Yet you must prove you have sufficient funds for living expenses for yourself and any dependents coming in Canada with you.